 How much do you charge for delivery?

-Standard UK Mainland delivery is £7.95 on orders under £150 and for orders over £150 delivery is always FREE.
-From time to time these charges will vary depending on how much you spend.
+Standard UK Mainland delivery is £7.95 on orders under £50, and for orders over £50 delivery is FREE.
+From time to time, these charges will vary depending on how much you spend.

 Why can't you deliver on a Monday?

-Unfortunately there are normally no collections by our courier company on Sundays for an overnight deliveries on Monday.
+Unfortunately, there are normally no collections by our courier company on Sundays for overnight deliveries on Monday.